ibm-cloud-docs/power-iaas/faq.md

 * IBM i 7.3 (end of support and are in service extension.
 Therefore, additional Service Extension fees apply)
 * IBM i 7.2 (end of support and are in service extension.
 Therefore, additional Service Extension fees apply)
 * IBM i 7.1 (end of support and are in service extension.
 Therefore, additional Service Extension fees apply)

+[^1]: IBM i Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
+For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

 **Linux** - {{site.data.keyword.powerSys_notm}} supports Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise (SLES) distributions.
 The following Linux stock images are currently available when you select Full Linux Subscription (learn more about [Full Linux Subscription](/docs/power-iaas?topic=power-iaas-set-full-Linux)):